Published on 06 October 2022

 Sleep Anxiety is a kind of fear or worries about going to sleep.
 You may be concerned about not being able to fall asleep.
 It’s like stage fright, but for sleeping.
 And for some people, sleep anxiety can become so severe that it starts to get in the way of daily life.

-Typical thinking Pattern of Sleep Anxiety Includes thoughts like:
+Typical Thinking Pattern Of Sleep Anxiety

 • I’ll be awake for hours before I can fall asleep